Kong/docs.konghq.com/app/_src/gateway/plugin-development/pluginserver/python.md

 The presence of the `response` handler automatically enables the buffered proxy mode.

 {:.note}
-> **Notes:** a positional argument is required in the definition of phase handler method.
+> **Notes:** A positional argument is required in the definition of the phase handler method.
 In the example below, the positional argument is called `kong`.
-The positional argument can be used as the PDK function's root object, which means that you can call specific PDK function by using this argument, like `kong.log.info` or `kong.request.get_header`.
+The positional argument can be used as the PDK function's root object, which means that you can call specific PDK functions by using this argument, like `kong.log.info` or `kong.request.get_header`.

 ### Type hints